 My photographs are published on book covers, calendars and in magazines.
 There’s a lot to think about when shooting commercial nudes.
 Here is a small portfolio of my most popular glamour nudes and a few tips.

-Personal space nudes is a collection of nude portraits of women depicted in their environment.
+Personal space nudes is a collection of nude portraits of women depicted at home.
 They are surrounded by treasured possessions and sometimes the detritus of real life.
 Stripping away clothing means the viewer only has the surroundings from which to glean information about the subject.

-Still playing with Painter Essentials 5 and getting a little nearer the results I want.
+Still playing with digital painting nudes using Painter Essentials 5 and getting a little nearer the results I want.
 I’m using the auto painter in oil painting and pastel modes and them tweaking the results with various brushes set to clone from the original.

 Daylight or Artificial Light